sardapv/docs-site/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/yahu1031/docs-site/issues).
 You can also take a look at the [contributing guide](https://github.com/yahu1031/docs-site/blob/master/CONTRIBUTING.md).
-Every single contribution is very valuble.
+Every single contribution is very valuable.

 ## Show your support